 After you and your family, one of the most important individuals in your dog’s life will be his/her vet.
 He will be the one helping you with your dog’s nutrition, health and care.
-As many of us have senior dogs, there needs can be quite different than puppies or even middle-aged dogs.
+As many of us have senior dogs, their needs can be quite different than puppies or even middle-aged dogs.
 Therefore, it is important to choose a veterinarian wisely.

 Get a Reference